Our Future Path! A plan for a better world!

 Solutions

-Unfortunately, before we can get started on our economic problems, we may first need to take back control of our government from the wealthy, big business, special interest groups and the political parties.
+Unfortunately, before we can get started on our economic problems, we may first need to take back control of our government from the wealthy, big business, special interest groups and political parties.
 Otherwise, our own government may hinder our progress.
-We may then need to fix our economy so that we will be financially able to make many of the other needed changes.
+We may then need to fix our economy so that we will be financially able to make many of the other changes that are needed.

 To control our overpopulation, we must all make some hard choices about our family sizes and our immigration policies.
-We need to get a handle on our population before we drive too many more plants and animals into extinction.
+We need to get a handle on our population before we use up too much of our nonrenewable resources, destroy too much of our environment and drive too many more plants and animals to extinction.

 To solve our energy problems, we must immediately dive into a major effort to become energy independent with a major focus on renewable energy.
 We will need to complete this effort well before we have a major oil shortage, which might otherwise occur by as early as 2030.

-Will the needed changes be hard?
-Maybe or maybe not, it all depends on how committed we can become towards making the needed changes.
+Will the changes that we need be hard?
+Maybe or maybe not, it all depends on how committed we can become towards making these changes.
 When we have committed to doing something in the past, like gearing up for war after the attack on Pearl Harbor or landing a man on the moon, we have been able to achieve great things in a short amount of time.

 At some point, the dire consequences of doing nothing or of failing to do enough will become evident.
-The sooner we understand this, the sooner we can commit to making the needed changes.
-The sooner we commit to making the changes, the easier it will be to make those changes, and the sooner we can all start reaping the rewards that these changes will bring.
+The sooner we understand this, the sooner we can commit to making the changes that are needed.
+The sooner we commit to making these changes, the easier it will be to make them, and the sooner we can all start reaping the rewards that these changes will bring.

 Do we have other problems besides those with overpopulation, energy, climate change, politics and the economy?
-Yes, but we can take the opportunity during our transition towards a sustainable population, energy independence, equitable politics and a stable economy to work on those other problems and to create a better place for us and all living things here and around the world.
+Yes, but we can take the opportunity during our transition towards a sustainable population, energy independence, equitable politics and a more stable, robust and sustainable economy to work on those other problems and to create a better place for us and all living things here and around the world.

 When I started looking at our world’s problems, it seemed to me that we were trying to solve many of them with the same old solutions that had already failed repeatedly.
-When I looked closer at those so-called solutions, I could see that many of them just dealt with the symptoms of our problems, and that they were only serving to cover up our real problems without fixing them.
+When I looked closer at those so-called solutions, I could see that many of them just dealt with the symptoms of our problems, and that they were only masking some of our real problems without fixing them.
 By only dealing with the symptoms, the real problems were left to eat away at our civilization and to resurface with new symptoms later.

 What we needed were solutions that would fix our real problems.
-To determine what our real problems were, I decided to go back to the drawing board and look at things from a fresh perspective.
-This fresh perspective turned out to be something that our founding fathers had thought of.
+To determine what our real problems were, I decided to go back to the drawing board and look at things from a different perspective.
+This different perspective turned out to be something that our founding fathers had thought of but did not fully develop.

 At its foundation, my perspective was a fundamental respect for the right to life, liberty and the pursuit of happiness that we should all have for all current and future living things.
 Therefore, instead of looking for what our nation needs and working down, we must focus our efforts on what individuals, groups, and all living things need, and work our way up.

-Looking at things from this fresh perspective has allowed me to come up with some truly new ideas, but many of my ideas are not really all that new or radical.
-In fact, much of what I have come up with is simply a return to many of the best ideas from our past, which just needed to be updated to work in our new technological age.
-Most of my other ideas have simply come from my attempt to put a sense of fairness, equality, and respect into our dealings with our fellow human beings and with nature.
+Looking at things from this perspective has allowed me to come up with some truly new ideas, but many of my ideas are not really all that new or radical.
+In fact, much of what I have come up with is simply a return to many of the best ideas from our past, including from our ancient past, which just needed to be updated to work in our new technological age.
+Most of my other ideas have simply come from my attempt to put a sense of fairness, equality, options, respect and balance into our dealings with our fellow human beings and with nature.

 My goal was to look at all that we know today about what has and has not worked and to use that information to determine how things really work.
 I would then come up with a design for a new and better civilization that would work with just our current science and technology, and that was designed around making life better for each of us, for our environment and for all living things.
 Not only did this new civilization need to be one where I would really want to live, but one where we all would be able to live a better life based on what each one of us wanted to get out of life.

 I then compared our current civilization with this better designed civilization to see how difficult or easy it would be to get there from here.
-Although there are many things that have been destroyed by our current civilization and lost forever, it looks like there is a relatively easy path that we can take to rebuild our civilization into this better civilization.
+Although there are many things that have been destroyed by our current civilization and lost forever, it looks like there is what should be a relatively easy path that we could take to rebuild our civilization into this better civilization.
+We just need to overcome the roadblocks that others will put in our way.
 If we are to save our world, we must create a better and more sustainable civilization, which means we must make this Our Future Path.

 Next Section